-In March 2015, the Commonwealth released the Telecommunications in new developments (TIND) policy which outlines developer responsibilities.
+The Telecommunications in new developments (TIND) policy outlines developer responsibilities and applies to the provision of telecommunications infrastructure in all development.
+An updated version of the TIND was released in September 2020, replacing the March 2015 version.
 Any developer subdividing land is responsible for ensuring telecommunications are brought to the development and reticulated within it, and made available to each lot of land.
-Developers of multi-dwelling units would be responsible for ensuring telecommunications are reticulated to individual units within the development.
+Developers of multi-dwelling units are responsible for ensuring telecommunications are reticulated to individual units within the development.

 The implications of not installing telecommunications infrastructure in new developments could include additional delays and increased costs from retrofitting developments and new premises.
-It is recommended that the installation of fibre-ready facilities and installation of telecommunications infrastructure be included as a condition of consent for all developments unless exempted (see below).
-This condition would cover constitutional corporations and other unincorporated developers (e.g. sole traders, partnerships).
+Therefore, it is recommended that the installation of fibre-ready facilities and installation of telecommunications infrastructure be included as a condition of consent for all developments unless exempted (see below).